 Safari Club International Foundation is excited to be hosting the 18th African Wildlife Consultative Forum (AWCF) this year in Botswana, celebrating the country’s recent community-based reform and reopening of tourist hunting.
 The AWCF has been SCIF’s flagship event in Africa for two decades, making us the leader on sustainable use conservation issues.
-The meeting occurs …
+The meeting occurs annually …

 Despite ample evidence showing that legal, regulated hunting is an important economic and management component of wildlife conservation in Africa, we have recently seen increased pressure from North America and Europe to limit importation of hunting trophies.
 These arguments are typically based primarily on emotion and false narratives about wildlife and its conservation.
-Uncertainty …
+Uncertainty about …

 Wildlife stewardship has become far more than a job opportunity as 1 out of every 10 Namibians belong to a communal conservancy.

 2018 is starting off with a bang!
 The Hunter Legacy 100 Fund has awarded SCI Foundation three new grants

 While booking your trip to Las Vegas to attend the 46th Annual SCI Convention, be sure to make room for the SCI Foundation events held on Tuesday before the official Convention opening!

 Together it is our firm belief that promoting participation by more groups, both domestic and foreign, enriches Tanzania’s wildlife and wild places.